Step 1: Campaign Page Appearance

 - You set up a break-even campaign, so you don’t get paid (because you sell your items at cost, so you can have the best possible prices).

 This step also determines other important Funds Recipient details, as well as important contact information should we have any questions about money details.
-Remember, you’re system administrator will approve these details before you can publish your campaign.
+Remember, your system administrator will approve these details before you can publish your campaign.

 Before you can publish your page, you’ll need to make sure all three items in your Campaign Checklist are completed: